GhostInTheSteiner/Composition-Compass/README.md

 1. Download the latest ZIP from the `releases` page.

-2. Place the contained `Pandora` folder right in the root directory of your internal storage (e.g. `/storage/emulated/0/Pandora`).
+2. Place the contained `Pandora` folder right in a "Music" directory of your internal storage (e.g. `/storage/emulated/0/Music/Pandora`).
 **This is important!
 If there's already another folder named `Pandora` it has to be removed.**

 3. Open Tasker and import the XML inside the `Pandora/!resources` folder.